Decay rates to equilibrium in a nonlinear subdiffusion equation with two counteracting terms: Introduction

-as this can be achieved without changing the problem by making the replacements $f\to f(u)-f'(0)u-f(0)$, $q\to q+f'(0)p$, $r\to r-f(0)p$.
+In fact, this replacement includes the setting $f(\xi)=o(\xi)$ as $\xi\to0$ standardly used in parabolic problems, as long as $f$ is continuously differentiable, since a possible nonzero derivative $f'(0)$ can be shifted into the $q$ term. \MMargin{RevY (1)}

 We will require $p$ and $f'$ to be positive, but do not impose any sign conditions on $r$.
 Essential sign (in fact, monotonicity) conditions that indirectly also affect $q$ will be imposed below, cf. \eqref{pinfty}, \eqref{boundpqf_int} below.

 The elliptic operator is assumed to be of the form